JungleHornet/bless/README.md

 # bless
-A TUI library for go.
-Color is not included, but bless is compatible with https://github.com/fatih/color
+A TUI library for go. https://github.com/fatih/color is used for colored/formatted text.

 # Getting started
 Once you import and `go get github.com/junglehornet/bless` use bless.New() to create a new blessing.
 Parameters are in order as follows: